muratk5n/thirdwave/en/README.md

 301 homes
 ```

-10 of those trucks can deliver enough energy for 300 homes for a month.
+10 of those trailer containers can deliver enough energy for 300 homes for a month.

 ---